D4wnstar/aetherwisp/Analytical mechanics/Lagrangian mechanics/Lagrange equation.md

 $$\boxed{\mathrm{A} \ddot{\mathbf{q}}+\mathrm{B}\mathbf{q}=0}$$
 which is a fully general, *linearized* form of the equation of motion for the approximate Lagrangian above[^2].

 This is a homogeneous, linear, second-order ODE, so the solution isn't too difficult.
-There are $2n$ independent solutions and the general solution is the [[linear combination]] of all of them.
+There are $2n$ independent solutions and the general solution is the [[Linear combination]] of all of them.
 Following the guidance of the general theory (see [[Equilibrium point#Linearization near equilibrium points]]), we ansatz
 $$\mathbf{q}(t)=\rho(t)\mathbf{u}$$
 so
 $$\ddot{\rho}(t)\mathrm{A}\mathbf{u}+\rho(t)\mathrm{B}\mathbf{u}=0$$